-Prior to submitting an application, students considering graduate school should review the research interests of the faculty in the areas in which they are particularly interested.
-If you are unsure as to which group to join, and would like more information, you should email the individual faculty member or call the Administrative Assistant to arrange a visit.
-Visits to the Department include meetings with potential supervisors as well as lunch with graduate students, who can provide valuable information about graduate life at McMaster.
-The costs for travel will be reimbursed (to a reasonable degree) for highly qualified students.
+Prior to submitting an application, students considering graduate school should review the research interests of the faculty members in the areas in which they are particularly interested.
+If you are unsure as to which group to join and would like more information, you should email the individual faculty member or contact the Administrative Assistant to arrange a visit.
+Visits include meetings with potential supervisors as well as lunch with graduate students, who can provide valuable information about graduate life at McMaster.
+The costs of travel will be reimbursed (to a reasonable degree) for highly qualified students.

-- Please contact Tammy Feher for information regarding applications and to help guide you through the application process
+Please contact Tammy Feher for further information regarding applications and to help guide you through the application process

-- Two official/notarized transcripts of academic work completed to date, sent directly from the issuing institution.
-If the final transcript does not show that a completed degree has been conferred, an official/notarized copy of your diploma is also required.
+Two official/notarized transcripts of your academic work completed to date sent directly from the issuing institution.
+If the final transcript does not show that a completed degree has been conferred, an official/notarized copy of your diploma is also required before final acceptance.

-- Two confidential letters of recommendation from instructors most familiar with your academic work.
-Recommendations must be provided directly from the instructors.
+Two confidential letters of recommendation from instructors most familiar with your academic work.
+Recommendations must be provided directly by the instructors.
 Note that McMaster University uses the Electronic Referencing System.
 By entering the email address of your referee through the online application, the system will automatically send an e-Reference request on your behalf.
-If for some reason you are unable to use the Electronic Referencing System, you can download the Reference form here.

-- Application must be accompanied by the required $110 application fee.
-This fee is non-refundable and must be paid in Canadian dollars by means of a credit card payment or Interac card (domestic applications) is required before applications will be processed and a valid email address.
-Exemption of application fees is available to Canadian Citizens and Permanent Residents at the discretion of the program.
+The application must be accompanied by the required $110 application fee.
+This fee is non-refundable and must be paid in Canadian dollars by means of a credit card payment or Interac card (domestic applications).
+This payment and a valid email address are required before applications are processed.
+Exemption of application fees may be available to Canadian Citizens and Permanent Residents at the discretion of the program.
 Please contact us.

 Chemical Biology Graduate Program